Matkot

-Matkot (מטקות lit. "racquets") is a popular Padel ball game in Israel similar to beach tennis, often referred to by Israelis as their national beach sport.
+Matkot (מטקות lit. "racquets") is a popular paddle sport in Israel similar to beach tennis, often referred to by Israelis as their national beach sport.

 History

-Matkot has been played on the beaches of Mandatory Palestine since the 1920s.
+Matkot has been played on the beaches of Tel Aviv since the 1920s.
 Early documentation of the game includes a 1932 Tel Aviv beach scene by Israeli artist Nahum Gutman showing two young men holding rounded paddles and hitting a ball back and forth on the beach.